Hot isostatic pressing

-The HIP process subjects a component to both elevated temperature and isostatic gas pressure in a high pressure containment vessel.
+The HIP process subjects a component to both elevated temperature and isostatic gas pressure within a high-pressure containment vessel, unlike cold isostatic pressing (CIP), where the component is kept at room temperature.
 The pressurizing gas most widely used is argon.
 An inert gas is used so that the material does not chemically react.
 The choice of metal can minimize negative effects of chemical reactions.
 Nickel, stainless or mild steel, or other metals can be chosen depending on the desired redox conditions.
 The chamber is heated, causing the pressure inside the vessel to increase.
 Many systems use associated gas pumping to achieve the necessary pressure level.
 Pressure is applied to the material from all directions (hence the term "isostatic").